Joseph Gottlieb Kölreuter: Researches

 Kölreuter's major works were produced as four reports Vorlaufige Nachricht von einigen das Geschlecht der Pflanzen betreffenden Versuchen und Beobachtungen (1761), Fortsetzung (1763), Zweyte Fortsetzung (1764), and Dritte Fortsetzung (1766).
 They were reprinted in 1893 in Wilhelm Ostwald's Klassiker der exakten Wissenschaften.
 Kolreuter's findings are not reported in easy to read sections but are distributed throughout the text.
 Many parts have not been fully translated to English and this has led to many of the results not being examined well.
-In all he conducted nearly 500 different hybridization experiments across 138 species and examined the pollen characteristics of over 1000 plant species.
+In all he conducted nearly 500 different hybridisation experiments across 138 species and examined the pollen characteristics of over 1000 plant species.
 The first documentation of male sterility in 1763 was by Kölreuter, who observed anther abortion within species and specific hybrids.
 Koelreuter was the first who reported self-incompatibility in Verbascum phoeniceum plants.
 He also observed heterosis, that hybrids surpassed their parents.
 His experimental method included repetitions and controls.
 He wanted to test if hybrids across species could be fertile.
 Buffon had used the idea of sterility of crosses as a method of testing species boundaries.
 Buffon used sterility versus fertility as a criterion for species but he gave up the idea in 1753 when he found fertile hybrids in domestic animals and cagebirds.
-Linnaeus through his student J. J. Hartmann reported the possibility of new "species" arising from hybridization but Kölreuter was skeptical of the results.
-In one experiment Kölreuter sat beside a flower from dawn to dusk and shooed away all insects to find that the flower remained unfertilized.
+Linnaeus through his student J. J. Hartmann reported the possibility of new "species" arising from hybridisation but Kölreuter was skeptical of the results.
+In one experiment Kölreuter sat beside a flower from dawn to dusk and shooed away all insects to find that the flower remained unfertilised.
 He tested a hypothesis by Jan Swammerdam that honey was nectar that underwent fermentation in the crop of a bee.
 Kölreuter collected nectar from many hundreds of orange trees and kept them in vials to evaporate and he reported that it thickened and tasted like honey with time.
-Kölreuter produced interspecific hybrids - specifically the tobacco plants Nicotiana rustica and Nicotiana paniculata in 1760.
+Kölreuter produced interspecific hybrids – specifically the tobacco plants Nicotiana rustica and Nicotiana paniculata in 1760.
 The hybrids showed male sterility.
 He also worked on Dianthus and Verbascum.
 He found that reciprocal crossing produced identical results.
-He also pondered over the commercial applications of hybridization - "I would wish that I or somebody else would be so lucky someday to produce a species hybrid of trees which, with respect to the use of its lumber, would have a large influence on the economy.
+He also pondered over the commercial applications of hybridisation – "I would wish that I or somebody else would be so lucky someday to produce a species hybrid of trees which, with respect to the use of its lumber, would have a large influence on the economy.
 Among other good properties such trees might perhaps also have the one that they would reach their full size in one half of the time of normal trees" (translated by Ernst Mayr).
 Although Kölreuter conducted a variety of repeated crossing experiments much in the manner of Gregor Mendel, his interpretations were based on alchemical notions and he did not seek to examine the nature of heritability or the particulateness of heritable traits.
 Kölreuter followed an idea from alchemistry that metals were a mixture of mercury and sulphur and considered likewise that an equilibrium of the male and female "seed matters" had a role in deciding the qualities of hybrid offspring.